trinodb/trino/presto-docs/src/main/sphinx/connector/kinesis.rst

 `Kinesis <https://aws.amazon.com/kinesis/>`_ is Amazon's fully managed cloud-based service for real-time processing of large, distributed data streams.

-This connector allows the use of Kinesis streams as tables in Presto, such that each data-blob/message in a Kinesis stream is presented as a row in Presto.
+This connector allows the use of Kinesis streams as tables in Trino, such that each data-blob/message in a Kinesis stream is presented as a row in Trino.
 A flexible table mapping approach lets us treat fields of the messages as columns in the table.

 Under the hood, a Kinesis